Nuclear Engineering Technology, A.S.

 Up to sixteen two-year scholarships are awarded annually and cover the full cost of the program including tuition and fees, books and a monthly stipend.

 To be accepted into the Nuclear Engineering Technology degree program, students must meet the specific admission requirements along with other factors.
-Learn more and download the Technology Energy Scholarship Application here.
-Scholarship application deadline is February 15.
+Learn more and complete the online Technology Energy Scholarship Application here.
+Scholarships are limited – Apply NOW!

 Health Physics (Ignore yellow highlighting)